Skip to main content

 Many projects based in Belgium are working to boost hydrogen production and use, from testing a refuelling station in Brussels Airport, to supporting an industrial-scale production plant and green hydrogen for road transport.
 All this is thanks to the support of European funding.

-In Finland, some EU-funded projects are reconverting abandoned land into wind farms, demonstrating tailored solutions for climate resilience for agriculture and forestry, and commercialising a sustainable aquaculture feed protein as an alternative to soy.
+In Finland, some EU-funded projects are reconverting abandoned land into solar farms, demonstrating tailored solutions for climate resilience for agriculture and forestry, and commercialising a sustainable aquaculture feed protein as an alternative to soy.

 This story will be published on 15 January 2025.